MISSION STATEMENT

 Giving Tuesday is a global generosity movement that emphasizes opportunities to give back to communities and worthy causes.
 It was created in 2012 as a simple idea: a day that encourages people to do good.
 It has grown into a global movement that inspires millions of people to give, collaborate, and celebrate generosity.

-Giving Tuesday 2024 will take place on
+Giving Tuesday 2024 took place on

-Tuesday December 3, 2024.
+Tuesday, December 3, 2024.

 December 3, 2024